shRNA Gene Knockdown Solutions

 The assay for validating the knockdown of your gene is not performed properly

 The most common and sensitive assay to evaluate shRNA knockdown efficiency is RT-qPCR.
 Sometimes, you may need to try several pairs of primers, and then choose the most specific and efficient pair to use.
 In general, the RT-qPCR primers should span exon-exon junction if possible to avoid amplifying genomic DNA.
 When using a new pair of primers, we recommend that you run the PCR product on an agarose gel to verify the band, or even validate the PCR product by sequencing.
 You should always include minus-RT control in RT-qPCR to better estimate the level of genomic DNA contamination.
-You can use NCBI primer designing tool to help you better examine the quality of your primers in silico.
+You can our Primer Design Tool to help you better examine the quality of your primers in silico.

 Knockdown efficiency can also be assessed by Western blot.
 However, Western blot is notoriously prone to false positive bands from non-specific antibody binding, which could mistakenly lead to the interpretation that there is no knockdown.
 Care must therefore be taken to make sure that the antibody used is indeed specific to the gene of interest.